 A Safety Event is a situation where best or expected practice does not occur.
 If this is followed by serious harm to a patient, then we call it a “Serious Safety Event (SSE)”.

 Each month we record the number of Serious Safety Events that have occurred, if any.
-Because bigger, busier hospitals might be expected to have more events, we divide the number of events by the number of patient days, so that we can compare hospitals.
+This number is divided by patient days, so that we can compare to other hospitals.
 Then we use the average rate for that month plus the previous 11 months to get a 12 month rolling average.

 When an event is identified as a possible SSE, we assign a Root Cause Analysis (RCA) team to thoroughly investigate.
 An Executive Sponsor from the Office of the CEO oversees the meetings.
-Assisted by dedicated people from our Quality Improvement Department, experts and leaders from the areas involved with the event review a detailed time line and the results of many hours of interviews of people directly involved with the event.
-If inappropriate actions come to light or best practices were not followed, the underlying reasons behind those inappropriate actions are determined in order to improve our system.
-Based on those root causes, recommendations are made that will prevent a repeat of the event.
+Assisted by dedicated people from our Quality Improvement Department, experts and leaders from the areas involved with the event review a detailed timeline and the results of many hours of interviews of people directly involved with the event.